RezendeComZ/geepNotesAPI/README.md

 ### Get All Notes

-Retrieves all notes, optionally filtering them based on criteria provided in the request body.
+Retrieves all notes from the `notes` directory, or from the `trash` directory if specified.
+Optionally filters them based on criteria provided in the request body.

 *   **URL:** `/notes`
 *   **Method:** `GET`